 Sangiovese in Sonoma County

-Sangiovese is synonymous with Chianti, the wine in the straw-covered flasks that became ubiquitous in Italian restaurants in the twentieth century.
-Among fine wine enthusiasts, Sangiovese is revered as Brunello di Montalcino, one of Italy’s most famous and prestigious wines.
-In Sonoma County, Sangiovese is a perennial comeback kid of grape varieties.
+Sangiovese is associated with Chianti, the wine in the straw-covered bottles once ubiquitous in Italian restaurants.
+But among fine wine enthusiasts today, Sangiovese is revered as one of Italy’s most famous and prestigious wines, and in Sonoma County, Sangiovese is a perennial favorite.

 Sangiovese Key Facts

-A wild-looking vine with toothy leaves, Sangiovese produces purple clusters of varying sizes, depending on clone.
-Relatively late-ripening, it needs a warm climate to help temper its famously high levels of acidity.
+Sonoma County is a fine place to grow Sangiovese, and in fact, this area leads California in planting this popular grape.
+A wild-looking vine with toothy leaves, Sangiovese produces purple clusters of varying sizes.
+Relatively late to ripen, Sangiovese likes a warm climate to help temper its famously high levels of acidity.

 Sangiovese: The Tuscan Connection